 12. Include links in fresh and existing content

-It’s important to integrate internal links in new content you create and within your existing content.
+Integrate internal links in new content and existing content.

 “Especially today, we cannot look at SEO in silos.
 Everything must work together to design a convenient and valuable user journey,” says Yadegar.